wntrblm/Sol/user_guide/docs/index.md

 - `sol.should_trigger_clock(state, division)` return `True` if the clock matches the note division.
 For example, `sol.should_trigger_clock(state, 1/16)` will return `True` once for every sixteenth note.
 - `sol.map(value, low, high, new_low, new_high)`: re-maps a value to a different range.
 For example, `sol.map(0.5, 0.0, 1.0, 0.0, 10.0)` will return `5.0`.

+The [**MIDI** message object](https://github.com/theacodes/Winterbloom_SmolMIDI/blob/master/winterbloom_smolmidi.py#L79) contains just three fields:
+- `message.type`, the type of the message.
+SmolMIDI provides several MIDI message types, such as `smolmidi.NOTE_ON` and `smolmidi.CC`.
+- `message.channel`, the channel on to which the message is associated, or `None` if not applicable.
+Note that, unlike in most higher-level MIDI applications, this value is zero-indexed; `message.channel == 0` means what most applications call channel 1.
+- `message.data`, a byte array of the data transmitted with the message.
+For example, a `NOTE_ON` message's data is a single byte representing the note being turned on, which can be used with the note to V/Oct helper: `sol.note_to_volts_per_octave(message.data[0])`.

 ## Updating the firmware